In Bristol, toppling of slave trader’s statue a major moment

 “This was just hooliganism and criminal damage,” she said, wondering whether supporters of making Britain a republic would want to tear down statues of Queen Victoria.
 “Where does it end?”

+“Why are you sad about this particular statue?
+The movement was about the death of a black man,” she said.
+“What are the priorities here?
+What does it say about mourning the statue and not the man?

+“Everything’s going really fast at the moment, but it’s a moment to pause: What do we value as a society?”

 Bristol has been struggling with what to do about Colston for years.
-Colston Hall has agreed to change its name when it reopens later this year after refurbishment.
-The city attempted to replace the plaque on the statue extolling Colson’s virtues with one that mentions his role as a slave trader.
+Colston Hall has agreed to change its name when it reopens next year after refurbishment.
+The city attempted to replace the plaque on the statue extolling Colson as “virtuous and wise” with one that mentioned his role as a slave trader.
 But after several years of wrangling between the city, activists and the Society of Merchant Venturers — a centuries-old guild of which Colston was a member — no wording has been agreed.

 Rees, the mayor, said the statue’s fate was “almost (a) piece of historical poetry, where a man who undoubtedly had slaves thrown off his ships during the passage at some point ended up under water, just like the bodies of enslaved Africans.”